 Welcome to another Campaign Update, keeping you informed of our constant fight to make things better for bunnies.

-We supplied RWAF adverts for users of the website and wrote two articles on rabbit care that were hosted on Pet4Homes.
+We supplied RWAF adverts for users of the website and wrote two rabbit care articles hosted on Pet4Homes.
 These had over a thousand views in the first few weeks, and there was an increase in traffic to our website as a result.

 The Pets4Homes site carried banners advertising our ‘A hutch is not enough’ petition, and during the time it was up, we gained a whopping 4000 extra signatures, taking us almost to 60,000!